Tagliatelle with Fresh Tomato & Sausage

 - wedge of Parmigiano-Reggiano cheese, for grating

-- For this recipe, you will need to saute the garlic in olive oil, along with the crumbled sausage in a skillet.
+1. FIRST, SAUTE THE SAUSAGE: For this recipe, you will need to sautรฉ the garlic in olive oil, along with the crumbled sausage, in a skillet.
+QUICK NOTE: If you have a package of sausage links (as I did), remove the casings and crumble the sausage into small pieces.

-- Cook the tagliatelle pasta until it is al-dente, tender to the bite.
+3. COOK THE PASTA: Cook the tagliatelle pasta until it is al-dente and tender to the bite.

-At times, I prefer to order my ingredients and even kitchen gadgets online, don’t you?
+At times, I prefer to order some of our ingredients and even kitchen gadgets online, don’t you?

 - Tagliatelle pasta,